 Quick Git Management with Lazygit

 Git is a central part of the development workflow.
-It’s important to have a good understanding of how it works and how to use it. lazygit
+It’s important to have a good understanding of how it works and how to use it. lazygit is a terminal UI for git that makes it easy to run common git commands efficiently and with ease.

 simple terminal UI for git commands